 Frequently Asked Questions

-A: A car insurance deductible is an amount you’ll pay out-of-pocket each time you file a claim with your insurer.
+A: A deductible is an amount you’ll pay out-of-pocket each time you file a claim with your insurer.

-Q: Do I pay someone else’s deductible if I hit their car?
+Q: Do I pay someone else’s deductible if I am at fault in a car accident?

 Q: Should I have a high deductible or a low deductible?